 Why we picked it: The Citi Double Cash® Card is great for people who pay their balance in full every month because it offers 1 percent cash back when you make a purchase and 1 percent cash back when you pay off those purchases.
 Plus, the amount of cash back you can earn is unlimited.

 The Citi Double Cash is also a great card to have if you plan on paying down a balance over time, as it has a 0 percent intro APR offer on balance transfers for 18 months (and a 19.24 percent to 29.24 percent variable APR after that).

 - Points redeemable for checks, statement credit, gift cards, checking or savings accounts

-- No 0 percent intro offer on new purchases
+- 0 percent intro APR offer does not apply to new purchases

 Who should apply: If you’re looking for a card that can help you pay off existing debt while still earning cash back, the Citi Double Cash Card is a great choice.
-Its 0 percent introductory APR offer for 18 months on balance transfers gives cardholders a generous amount of breathing room to avoid interest rates when paying down balances.
+Its 0 percent introductory APR offer for 18 months on balance transfers will give you a long window to avoid accruing interest rates while paying down your balances.

 Capital One QuicksilverOne Cash Rewards Credit Card: Best for credit builders

 Why we picked it: Thanks to its lack of fees, including no penalty APR, returned payment fee or foreign transaction fees, the Capital One QuicksilverOne Cash Rewards Credit Card is a great card for credit builders.
 Not only does it provide free access to your credit score and tools to help you monitor it but the QuicksilverOne Card may also allow for an increase in your credit limit after six months of on-time payments.

 In terms of rewards, you’ll get 1.5 percent cash back on every purchase and 5 percent cash back on hotels and rental cars booked through Capital One Travel.